meiMingle/fastexcel/README.md

 protected excel documents, but it can be realized by combining `poi` and `poi-ooxml`.
 This test class is a reference implementation :
 [EncryptionTest](./e2e/src/test/java/org/dhatim/fastexcel/EncryptionTest.java)

+### Switch maven to gradle

+Since the xxx version, the project management will be switched from maven to gradle.The following is the planned route

+- [x] Create a build scan for the Maven build,instruction:[MAVEN_BUILD_SCAN.md](./.mvn/MAVEN_BUILD_SCAN.md)

+- [x] Run an automatic conversion to generate gradle management related configuration

+- [ ] Create a build scan for the Gradle build

+- [ ] Verify dependencies and fix any problems

+- [ ] Replace Maven plugins with Gradle equivalents

+- [ ] Develop a mechanism to verify that the two builds produce the same artifacts